 - Final Fantasy VII: Machinabridged: Throughout the series, whenever Cloud apologizes to Aerith she responds by saying, "All is forgiven."
 At the Forgotten City, upon stopping himself from killing her and apologizing, Aerith starts to tell him all is forgiven just as Sephiroth impales her.

 - A variant in The Venture Bros.
 At the end of "All This and Gargantua 2", Jonas Venture Junior (Rusty's twin, whom he ate in the womb), says "Go Team Venture," to Rusty and Dean before he pilots a section of the station with a nuclear core undergoing a meltdown away from the rest of the ship.
 The phrase is used a lot in the show by a variety of characters (mostly the Venture family and members of the original Team Venture) and highlights JJ's situation where he's viewed as an outsider because he wasn't present until much later.

 - A variation in the Phineas and Ferb Multi-Part Episode "Where's Perry Part 2", where the dying words of the evil Candace robot are "You're busted."

 - As Muscle Man is being erased in the finale of Regular Show, he does one last "My mom!" joke.
 Despite this, the death ends up reversed.

-- The Powerpuff Girls: Bunny's Famous Last Words end up being "Bunny do good!" which had been her catchphrase throughout the episode.
+- The Powerpuff Girls (1998): In "Twisted Sister", Bunny's last words end up being "Bunny do good!" which had been her catchphrase throughout the episode.